 4) Visa application

-If you are accepted to a full-degree program, then you will require a Tier-4 (General) student visa.
-After this, you need to pay UK student visa fees of £348 per person.
+If you are accepted to a full-degree program, you will require a Tier-4 (General) student visa.
+After this, you must pay UK student visa fees of #348 per person.

 5) Documents required

 You will need to bring the following documents during the visa interview.

 - Tuberculosis screening certificate from a UKVI-approved TB Test Centre (applicable for some countries)

 - Receipt of immigration health surcharge payments form